 Subject: Unable to register with my ProtonMail email address

 I would appreciate your help to register my account with your service.
 I was unable to use my protonmail.com email address during the sign-up process.

 The block of ProtonMail on your domain must be a mistake.
-Over 15 million people use ProtonMail, which is a secure email provider based in Switzerland.
+Tens of millions of people globally use ProtonMail, which is a secure email provider based in Switzerland.
 The company was created by former CERN and MIT scientists to provide easy-to-use encrypted email.
 I believe it’s important not to discriminate against users who prefer a privacy-focused email service.